OctopusDeploy/blog/blog/2020-01/devops-runbooks-and-kubectl/index.md

 ---
-title: DevOps, Runbooks and kubectl
+title: DevOps, runbooks and kubectl
-description: The top reasons to use Runbooks to manage your Kubernetes cluster.
+description: The top reasons to use runbooks to manage your Kubernetes cluster.
 author: matthew.casperson@octopus.com
 visibility: public
 published: 2020-01-28